 The overall crime rate in Fort Rucker is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Fort Rucker is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fort Rucker doesn't have a public transportation system that people use for their commute.